openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

 As input, the demo application takes:

-* a path to a video file or a device node of a web-camera specified with a command line argument `--input`
+* a path to a video file or a device node of a webcam specified with a command line argument `--input`
 * a path to a file in JSON format with gesture class names `--class_map`

 The demo workflow is the following: